CMU-TBD/HumANav-Release/README.md

 ```
 The script should inform you of all packages being installed and their status, to install manually just look inside

-#### Install HumANav as a pip package
+#### Install tbd_SocNavBenchmark as a pip package
 Follow the steps below to install HumANav as a pip package, so it can be easily integrated with any other codebase.
 ```
-cd /PATH/TO/HumANav
+cd /PATH/TO/tbd_SocNavBenchmark
 pip install -e .
 ```

-## Test the HumANav installation
+## Test the tbd_SocNavBenchmark installation
 To get you started we've included examples.py, which contains 2 code examples for rendering different image modalities (topview, RGB, Depth) from HumANav.
 ```
-cd /PATH/TO/HumANav/examples
+cd /PATH/TO/tbd_SocNavBenchmark/examples
 PYOPENGL_PLATFORM=egl PYTHONPATH='.' python examples.py
 ```
 The output of examples.py is example1.png and example2.png, both of which are expected to match the image below.
 If the images match, you have successfully installed & configured HumANav!